MasterPi-2124/Personal-Blog/content/post/getting-used-to-github-eps-1/index.md

 Don't worry, we will discuss about ***branch*** later.
 ![Example output of git log](commit.png)

-You may see "`HEAD`".
+You may see `HEAD`.
 It is like a pointer.
 For example, you are currently at commit "Commit 1", so `HEAD` will point to this commit.
 ![HEAD - like a pointer](HEAD.png)

 You can see details of a commit, by running this: